MultiSafepay/docs/content/integrations/prestashop.md

 <summary>How to configure generic gateways</summary>
 <br>

-1. Sign in to your Prestashop 1.7 backend.
+1. Sign in to your PrestaShop Back Office.
 2. Go to **MultiSafepay** > **Payment methods** > **Generic gateway**.
 3. Set the relevant [payment method gateway IDs](/reference/gateway-ids/) and the gateway icon.